-Legal and administrative procedures protecting the rights of all military personnel are regulated by the Constitution of the Republic of Latvia, MSL, the National Guard of the Republic of Latvia Law, the National Armed Forces Law, the Law on Service Pensions for Military Persons, the Law On Remuneration of Officials and Employees of State and Local Government Authorities, the Law on National Referendums, Initiation of Laws and European Citizens' Initiative, Internal rules of the Ministry of Defence No 21-NOT "Rules of Procedure of the Military Service System", as well as various governmental regulations on provisions catering, insurance and compensation for military personnel.
+Legal and administrative procedures protecting the rights of all military personnel are regulated by the Constitution of the Republic of Latvia, MSL, the National Guard of the Republic of Latvia Law, the National Armed Forces Law, the Law on Service Pensions for Military Persons, the Law On Remuneration of Officials and Employees of State and Local Government Authorities, the Law on National Referendums, Legislative Initiatives and European Citizens' Initiative, Saeima Election Law, Law on the Election of Local Government Councils Internal rules of the Ministry of Defence No 21-NOT "Rules of Procedure of the Military Service System", as well as various governmental regulations on provisions catering, insurance and compensation for military personnel.

-The principles of gender equality are enshrined in the Constitution of the Republic of Latvia which requires all persons within Latvia to be equal before the law and the courts and human rights shall be implemented without any discrimination.

-The same principles also provides the Labour Law - everyone has an equal right to work, to fair, safe and healthy working conditions, as well as to fair work remuneration.
+The principles of equality are enshrined in the Constitution of the Republic of Latvia which requires all persons within Latvia to be equal before the law and the courts, human rights shall be implemented without any discrimination.
+The same principles also provides the Labor Law - everyone has an equal right to work, to fair, safe and healthy working conditions, as well as to fair work remuneration.
 This right shall be ensured without any direct or indirect discrimination.

-MSL provides that regulatory enactments regulating employment legal relationships shall not apply to a soldier, except for provisions governing the prohibition of differential and some periods of leaves.
+MSL provides that norms of laws and regulations governing employment legal relationships shall not apply to a soldier, except for provisions governing the prohibition of different treatment and some periods of leaves.